LuqueDaniel/pybooru/README.md

 # Pybooru Website
-This branch contains Pybooru website.
+This branch contains only Pybooru website.